Peace of Saint-Germain-en-Laye: Toulouse to Arnay-le-Duc

 In July Cossé warned the king that the crown's army was on the cusp of disintegration unless peace was signed shortly.
-Coligny, who had grown weary of the war was also in a mood to compromise on the red lines the Huguenots had drawn regarding exercise of religion, and the leadership of the Huguenots agreed to accept public worship on the lines of the Edict of Saint-Germain.
-Resultingly the Huguenots offered to accede to worship in 3 towns per gouvernment, amnesty for past actions and the restoration of property.
-The crown countered with an offer of 2 towns and also insisted on an exclusion zone around Paris in which worship would be prohibited, but offered worship in all cities currently held by the Huguenots to sweeten the deal.
-The crown demanded the Huguenots pay part of the cost of their reiter's wages, however eventually agreed to shoulder the entire burden.
-Concerning surety towns the crown offered La Rochelle, Angoulême and Montauban, countering the Huguenot demands for La Charite with offers of Perpignan or Lansac.
-The crown would later change its offer from Angoulême to Cognac, but relented to the Huguenots on their demand for La Charite.
+Coligny, who had grown weary of the war, was also in a mood to compromise on the red lines the Huguenots had drawn regarding exercise of religion, and the leadership of the Huguenots agreed to accept public worship on the lines of the Edict of Saint-Germain.
+Resultingly the Huguenots offered to accede to worship in three towns per gouvernment, amnesty for past actions and the restoration of property.
+The crown countered with an offer of two towns and also insisted on an exclusion zone around Paris in which worship would be prohibited, but offered worship in all cities currently held by the Huguenots to sweeten the deal.
+The crown demanded that the Huguenots pay part of the cost of their reiter's wages; however, it eventually agreed to shoulder the entire burden.
+Concerning surety towns the crown offered La Rochelle, Angoulême and Montauban, countering the Huguenot demands for La Charité with offers of Perpignan or Lansac.
+The crown would later change its offer from Angoulême to Cognac, but relented to the Huguenots on their demand for La Charité.

 The Protestant nobility accepted this compromise, which favoured their heartland in the south at the expense of Huguenots in the north and east, and on 8 August 1570 peace was signed at the royal residence of Saint-Germain-en-Laye.

 Terms of the peace

 Past wrongs

 Article 1 of the peace deal concerned crimes and other wrongs committed during the course of the prior three wars of religion.
 These were to be quenched and forgotten.
-Article 2 forbade the making of trouble over disputes that had arisen during the wars, the crown beseeched its subjects to live peacefully with one another.
+Article 2 forbade the making of trouble over disputes that had arisen during the wars; the crown beseeched its subjects to live peacefully with one another.
 The next article mandated that the Catholic religion be restored in all regions where Huguenot ascendency during or prior to the civil war had seen it suppressed in sole favour of Huguenot worship.
-Article 4 built upon a concept that had been established first in the Edict of July, prohibiting subjects from investigating their neighbours religions.
+Article 4 built upon a concept that had been established first in the Edict of July, prohibiting subjects from investigating their neighbours' religions.